Katielocks/Direct3D-TFJS/readme.md

 ## Notes

-The project is experimental and does not include a build system or npm packaging.
-The code can be used directly in the browser with ES module imports.
+The project is experimental.
 Ensure that the canvas has a WebGL2 context and that TensorFlow.js is loaded before creating the renderer.

 ## License